nualagr/dargan-health-foods/TESTING.md

 &#9745; Edit or delete my own comments.

-Each site member has the ability to Edit or Delete their own Blog Comments.
+Each site member has the ability to edit or delete their own Blog Comments.

 'Edit' and 'Delete' links are to be found next to the individual comments beneath the related BlogPost.
 These are visible solely to the creator of the comment in question.